How-to Guides, Postage and Mailing

 Examples of Marketing Mail promotions include:

-- Tactile, Sensory and Interactive Discounts: Utilizing innovations in papers/stocks, substrates, finishing techniques and inks serves to drive engagement and response rates.
+• Tactile, Sensory and Interactive Discounts: Utilizing innovations in papers/stocks, substrates, finishing techniques and inks serve to drive engagement and response rates.
 Taking a multi-faceted approach to your mailing efforts can lead to additional discounts as you employ the latest tactile/sensory mailpiece features that reinforce brand awareness while providing an interactive experience.

 What is Address Cleansing?